-If you’ve ever tasted a steaming bowl of chicken gumbo and wondered what makes it so uniquely earthy, thick, and just a little mysterious—your answer is hiding in a tiny bottle labeled file powder.
-But here’s the kicker: most folks don’t know how powerful this little spice really is.
-Today, we’re spilling the beans (or should I say… grinding the sassafras?) on all things file powder and why it deserves more love than your college roommate.
+If you've ever tasted a steaming bowl of chicken gumbo and wondered what makes it so uniquely earthy, thick, and just a little mysterious—your answer is hiding in a tiny bottle labeled file powder.
+But here's the kicker: most folks don't know how powerful this little spice really is.
+Today, we're exploring all things file powder and why it deserves more love than your college roommate.

 Why Is File Powder So Special in Chicken Gumbo?